xreef/PCF8574_library/README.md

 To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder PCF8574.
 Check that the PCF8574 folder contains `PCF8574\\.cpp` and `PCF8574.h`.
 Place the DHT library folder your `<arduinosketchfolder>/libraries/` folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

-# Reef complete PCF8574 digital input and output expander with i2c bus.
+# Reef complete PCF8574 PCF8574AP digital input and output expander with i2c bus.
 I try to simplify the use of this IC, with a minimal set of operation.

+PCF8574P address map 0x20-0x27
+PCF8574AP address map 0x38-0x3f

 Constructor:
 you must pas the address of i2c (to check the adress use this guide [I2cScanner](https://playground.arduino.cc/Main/I2cScanner))